leninmehedy/algo/README.md

 # algo
 Implementation of common algorithms in Go.
-These are some outcome of my practicing Go.
+These are the outcome of my practicing Go.

+Note: I tried to use less packages possible.
+So you may find very commong library founctions are also implemented in the code, which may be redundant in practice.

 # Algorithms
 - LCS: Longest Common Subsequence (lcs.go, lcs_test.go)